 By Fiona McKim

-'Hyperpigmentation is the general term used to describe patches and spots of darkened skin.
-These spots and patches result from excess melanin production,' explains Nilam Holmes, skin specialist and founder of Dermaspa.
+"Pigmentation is the general term used to describe patches and spots of darkened skin.
+These spots and patches result from excess melanin production," explains Nilam Holmes, skin specialist and founder of Dermaspa.

 What's the difference between hyperpigmentation and melasma?

 "Hyperpigmentation can be anywhere on the face and body.
 It usually presents itself as freckle-like spots of different sizes, or clusters of spots that form patches of pigmentation.
 It's found at the surface of the skin and caused by factors such as sun exposure, skin inflammation, and acne, and affects men and women equally.
 As it is caused by external factors, it is relatively simple to treat and also easy to prevent."

 As well as the sun, hyperpigmentation can also surface as the result of inflammation, perhaps post-acne, or some other skin injury.
 Darker skin tones can be more prone to hyperpigmentation, as there is already increased melanin in the skin, which is why offering effective hyperpigmentation treatments for Black skin is particularly important.

 "Melasma is deeper set, and usually presents itself in patches on the face.
 These patches are mostly seen on the cheeks, upper lip, and forehead in a symmetrical pattern and are often referred to as butterfly pigmentation.
 Because it is caused by internal factors like hormone changes, it only affects women and is harder to treat without treating the root cause," explains Nilam.